■ Drumming Tips

 Tip 14.
 Enter as many competitions as you can

 Competitions are ideal for emerging DJs looking to get themselves noticed by some of the biggest players in the music and nightclub scenes.
-Check out the DJ competitions hosted by Pirate Studios and enter to earn yourself validation and respect from professionals across the music market.
+Check out the DJ competitions hosted by Pirate and enter to earn yourself validation and respect from professionals across the music market.

 Tip 15.
 Put together a cutting-edge DJ setup